 Macaron vs. Macaroon

-Macarons and macarons are often mistaken for one another in name.
+Macarons and macarons are often mistaken for one another in the name.
 In actuality, however, these two desserts are very different!

 Although, the perfect filling will yield an ideal amount of moisture to the macaron making it velvety smooth, with the slight crunch from the outside, yet light and airy.

-A macaroon though, is a coconut-based cookie made with grated coconut, egg whites, and powdered sugar.
+A macarOOn though is a coconut-based cookie made with grated coconut, egg whites, and powdered sugar.
 The texture of a macaroon is sort of dense, sticky and the addition of the coconut flakes makes it lumpy.
 Between the coconut and the powdered sugar, the cookie tends to be very sweet.

 Tips for Making This Nutella Dessert